parcheesime/DataValidation/README.md

 Open Source - MIT

 ### Project status
-Project is complete for the Data Glacier assignment.
+Project is complete for now.